robenkleene/audio-references/ableton-live/ableton-live-automation.md

 ## Clips

 - To turn on automation for a clip, switch to the `Envelopes` tab, select the device to automate on the left, and the parameter on the right.

+## Master & Return Tracks

+To add automation to master or return tracks, just open the disclosure triangle on those tracks in the session view.